ssrselvamraju/s2sevconcan/Readme.md

-Notes for sevcon_mover_degrees:
+#Notes for sevcon_mover_degrees:

-Each degree movement roughly equals 270deg/(decimal for 4000h) in decimal, which is approx = 60.68.
+Each degree movement roughly equals (decimal for 4000h) in decimal/270deg, which is approx = 60.68 (in dec).
 Do calculations accordingly.

+Calculations: +ve angle = round(angle * 60.6815) and convert to hex.
+	      -ve angle = same as above and subtract the hex from FFFF.

+Note: +ve angle = anticloclwise and -ve angle = clockwise.